Hawaiian Mission Academy: Overview

 Hawaiian Mission Academy is located 1438 Pensacola Street, 21°18′20″N 157°50′37″W, in Honolulu, Hawaii on the island of Oʻahu.
 It has grades 9-12 and continues its affiliation with the Seventh-day Adventist Church.
 It is a coeducational college preparatory private school with an average of 135 students and 14 faculty.

 Activities

-HMA offers three sports: basketball, volleyball, and golf.
+HMA offers multiple sports: Basketball, Volleyball, JV Tennis, and JV Golf.

-HMA has an active Rotary Interact club.

 The Senior class goes to California for 10 days to visit Pacific Union College in Napa County, La Sierra University in Riverside, and Loma Linda University School of Medicine in San Bernardino County.
-The seniors also visit Disneyland, SeaWorld, and other places during their trip.
+The seniors also visit Disneyland and other places during their trip.
 HMA students go to Camp Erdman in Mokuleia, Hawaii.
 Hawaiian Mission Academy sets aside a fall week of prayer, student week of prayer (the week of Camp Erdman), and a spring week of prayer for spiritual reflection.
 A special chapel is held every day of the week.